 applying for financial aid

 RPMS uses the services of an outside vendor, FAST, to evaluate financial aid needs.
 FAST does not decide whether financial assistance will be given or how much to give; rather FAST provides a need-based financial aid analysis service which includes a recommendation of what a family should reasonably contribute toward tuition.
-All information from FAST is kept confidential.

 As a reminder, you must reapply each year.
 To start the process, please click below:

 Based on receipt of federal financial assistance through a Paycheck Protection Program loan administered through the U.S. Small Business Administration (SBA) under the CAREs Act, Rogers Park Montessori School acknowledges its obligation to prohibit discrimination, harassment, or retaliation on the basis of race, color, religion, age, national origin, sex, citizenship status, genetic information, handicap or disability in admissions, access, employment, tuition assistance, educational policies, or other school administered student and employee programs and activities.
 Questions regarding the School’s compliance with the application and administration of the School’s nondiscrimination policies should be directed to Lawrence DiStasi, Director of Operations and Finance, Rogers Park Montessori School, 1800 W. Balmoral Ave., Chicago, IL 60640, 773-271-1700, or email him at firstname.lastname@example.org, or to the U.S. Department of Education's Office for Civil Rights (OCR) or to the SBA.
 Please refer to the School’s SBA Non-Discrimination Compliance Policy on the School’s website for information on how to file complaints with OCR or the SBA.

 This notice will remain in effect until the School has satisfied and paid off the SBA Paycheck Protection Loan.